Code-Institute-Submissions/Explore_County_Durham/README.md

 vi.
 If I hover over an image does another review appear and the previous review disappear?

 **All tests performed and no errors found.**

+5. **Leave a review / submit details**

+i.
+Click on the contact link in the navigation bar. <br>
+ii.
+Does the contact page appear? <br>
+iii.
+Click the submit button to submit a blank form, does the required field message apear? <br>
+iv.
+Test the email field with an incorrect email address, can the form be submitted?
+v.
+Place 10 characters in the text box and press submit.
+Do you get a message about the minimum number of characters? vi.
+Fill out all the fields correctly and click submit, can the form be submitted? vii.
+Is an email received with the details submitted in the form?

+**All tests performed and no errors found.**

+6. **Social Media links**

+i.
+Are the social media links visible on the home page? <br>
+ii.
+Click on the explore, reviews and contact pages, are the social media links visible on both of these pages? <br>
+iii.
+On each of the pages, home page, explore, reviews and contact page, click the facebook social media link, does facebook open? <br>
+iv.
+On each of the pages, home page, explore, reviews and contact page, click the twitter social media link, does twitter open? <br>
+v.
+On each of the pages, home page, explore, reviews and contact page, click the istagram social media link, does instagram open? <br>
+vi.
+On each of the pages, home page, explore, reviews and contact page, click the pinterest social media link, does pinterest open? <br>

+**All tests performed and no errors found.**

+**I tested the website on the following browsers using a Microsoft Surface Pro on Windows 10 pro.**

+* Google Chrome - Version 84.0.4147.105 (Official Build) (64-bit)
+*